Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 20 slide

-The indicated compositions of arable units correspond to the operating speed ranges of 6...9 km/h.
+The specified compositions of arable units correspond to operating speed ranges of 6...9 km/h.
 Prepare and connect plows to tractors in accordance with available manuals.
-When choosing the plowing depth, it should be taken into account that its increase by only 1 cm increases fuel consumption by up to 5%.
+When choosing the plowing depth, it should be taken into account that increasing it by just 1 cm increases fuel consumption by up to 5%.
 6.3.
-Field preparation Provides for: cleaning the field from crop residues; removal of obstacles; the choice of the direction of movement of the unit and the breakdown of the field into paddocks, depending on the chosen method of movement.
+Field preparation Includes: clearing the field of crop residues; removing obstacles; choosing the direction of movement of the unit and dividing the field into paddocks depending on the chosen method of movement.

-For plowing by methods of alternating paddocks in a dump and waddle, a simplified formula is used to quickly determine the optimal width of the paddock: where B is the working width of the plow, m; L is the length of the run, m.
-If processing of turning lanes is not required (wastelands, roads, etc. at the ends of the run), then instead of the above formula, the formula should be used:
+For plowing using the methods of alternating paddocks, piled up and waddled, a simplified formula is used to quickly determine the optimal width of the paddock: where B is the working width of the plow, m; L is the length of the paddock, m.
+If processing of headlands is not required (at the ends of the paddock there are vacant lots, roads, etc.), then instead of the above formula, you should use the formula:

 22 slide

-The calculated values of Copt obtained from the indicated formulas should be rounded up to rational Cp values, multiples of twice the width of the plow, if the unit enters the paddock and leaves at the same end of the paddock, and vice versa.
-For example, for the plowing unit K-701 + PLN-8-40 at L = 800 m and B = 3.2 m, when calculating according to the formulas, we obtain C1opt = 181 m and C2opt = 117 m.
+The calculated values of Copt obtained using the above formulas should be rounded to rational values of Cp, multiples of twice the working width of the plow, if the unit enters the paddock and leaves at the same end of the paddock, and vice versa.
+For example, for the arable unit K-701 + PLN-8-40 with L = 800 m and B = 3.2 m, when calculated using the formulas, we obtain C1opt = 181 m and C2opt = 117 m.

 Shangireev Rifat

-GBOU SPO Baimak Agricultural College, Uragaza village, Baimaksky district of the Republic of Bashkortostan; the author is a student in the specialty 110809 Agricultural mechanization Shangireev Rifat, 2014, 8 slides.
-The work was carried out within the framework of independent extracurricular work in the discipline "Informatics".
+GBOU SPO Baimak Agricultural College, Uragaza village, Baimak district of the Republic of Bashkortostan; author - student majoring in 110809 Agricultural Mechanization Shangireev Rifat, 2014, 8 slides.
+The work was carried out as part of independent extracurricular work in the discipline "Informatics".

 Download: